dialvare/MicroShift-OSTreeSystems-blog/README.md

 rpm-ostree ex module enable cri-o:1.21
 ````

-It's important to note that when trying to install some dependencies in an *rpm-ostree*, we must perform an update to ensure that all newer verisons are installed.
+It's important to note that when trying to install some dependencies in an *rpm-ostree*, we must perform an update to ensure that all newer versions are installed.
 In OSTree based systems, the base layer is an atomic entity, so when installing a local package, older dependency versions will not be updated.
-Keeping this in mind, we can continue installing the packages and dependeces for MicroShift.
+Keeping this in mind, we can continue installing the packages and dependencies for MicroShift.
 When done, reboot the node:

 ```
 rpm-ostree upgrade